 - Click the radio buttons to set the persistency for configurations, call history, internal logging, local phonebook (local directory and favorites) and IP connectivity (DHCP) information. - 2.
-Click Save and reboot....
+Click Save and restart....

-The video system restarts automatically.
+The device restarts automatically.
 After the restart, the behavior changes according to the new persistency settings.